 What can I do?

-Patients can help to manage pain using a few simple techniques in addition to the doctor’s recommendations including:
+Neurologist patients can help to manage pain using a few simple techniques in addition to the doctor’s recommendations including:

 - Keep moving and stay active